 Internal links are useful for users, helping them to navigate towards relevant content easily and keep moving through your website.
 And if something improves the User Experience (UX), you can bet search engine crawlers will notice.

-Not only can internal linking help you to propel yourself upwards in SERPS, it can help you to do it quickly and easily.
+Not only can internal linking help you to propel yourself upwards in SERPS, but it can also help you to do it quickly and easily.
 As in… really quickly!
 Don’t believe us?
-If you have two and a half minutes to spare, take a look at this video from SEO sage Neil Patel.
+If you have two and a half minutes to spare, take a look at this video to find out how.

 The better search engines understand your content, its importance and its relevance to users the better able they are to rank it.